 And the only possible answer is: the world will never know.
 Why?
 Because it’s impossible to know such things.
 For instance, today it’s perhaps easy to think that Anthony Joshua would wallop Jack Johnson, but would he have been able to do so back in 1910, without the benefit of modern training and the organic development of the craft?
 Would Klitschko have beaten “The Greatest”?
 Would Mayweather have bested Homicide Hank?
 Such things are impossible to discern.

 What’s not impossible to discern is that Jones was an extraordinary — perhaps even a once-in-a-lifetime — talent.
-Here was a boxer and an athlete who, at his best, appeared untouchable.
-Indeed, the one thing that kept Jones from becoming a coveted household name was that there was really no one around during his prime, with the possible exception of James Toney, who could be viewed as a truly dangerous challenge.
+Here was a boxer who, at his best, appeared untouchable.
+Indeed, the one thing that kept Jones from becoming a coveted household name was that there was no one around during his prime, with the possible exception of James Toney, who could be viewed as a truly dangerous challenge.
 Yes, there are those who point out that Jones didn’t fight certain opponents, ie. Dariusz Michalczewski or Nigel Benn or Chris Eubank, but even so, it’s impossible to imagine any of these fighters, or anyone else active in the early to late 90s for that matter, actually being favored against the guy.

 Sure enough, it’s that lack of a Frazier to his Ali, or a Hearns to his Hagler, or a LaMotta to his Robinson, that accentuates the question mark behind the question as to how great Jones really was in the overall scheme of things.
 Such matters, however, don’t actually matter.
 Or, at least they shouldn’t.
 Simply put, Roy Jones Junior was an amazing fighter, one whose ring performances will stand the test of time.